 The American government immediately responded by labelling him a traitor.
 They then issued charges of two counts of violating the Espionage Act of 1917.

 The world watched as Snowden was tracked to Moscow, where he was eventually granted asylum and is still there today.

 Oliver Stone directed and co-wrote this tense spy thriller.
 After years of films that were average at best, Snowden brings the best of Stone back to the big screen for us all to enjoy.
 This is just the kind of story that Oliver Stone excels at.
 He relishes the chance to expose political wrongdoings.
 This story is based on the power of truth and reveals possibly the biggest breach of privacy the world has ever known.
-So it needed someone who is not afraid to tackle it head on and Stone certainly does that.
+So it needed someone who is not afraid to tackle it head-on and Stone certainly does that.

 The camera work is incredible throughout and the screenplay jumps across different timelines.
 This keeps the narrative clear whilst maintaining the tension to the max and providing a number of heart-stopping moments.
-Joseph Gordon-Levitt gives an amazing performance playing Edward Snowdon.
+Joseph Gordon-Levitt (Mr Corman) gives an amazing performance playing Edward Snowdon.

 The story of Edward Snowden is naturally very murky due to the deep accusations from the American authorities.
 But if you have any interest in this story or even wish to know just how much information is tracked or was tracked by the intelligence agencies then this is a must watch film.
 It may well make you re-think some of the things you post on social media!
 Snowden is truly thought-provoking and raises some significant questions about the modern world – strongly recommended.
-The movie is currently not available on Netflix US.